Cowboy Junkies: 2010s

 The Cowboy Junkies studio album, All That Reckoning, was released on July 13, 2018.
 In an interview about the upcoming album with Billboard, guitarist and songwriter Michael Timmins said, "There's a lot of pressures and a lot of crumbling of institutions, very little foundation to put one's feet on again, especially at an older age.
 You sort of expect things to be there and realize, 'My God, what I thought was a standard, whether it be an institution or a way of dealing with people in our society, is disappearing."
 In 2019, they joined the Canadian Music Hall of Fame.

 2020s

 The Cowboy Junkies' eighteenth studio album, Ghosts, was released digitally on March 30, 2020.

 The band contributed a cover version of Bob Dylan's 2020 song "I've Made Up My Mind to Give Myself to You" to the Dylan Revisited compilation album in 2021.
 Variety ranked it the 17th best Dylan cover of all time the month after it premiered.

 Their nineteenth studio album, a cover album, Songs of the Recollection, was released on March 25, 2022.
+Such Ferocious Beauty followed in 2023.